yashyeole17/Food-Delivery-App---Website-Project/README.md

 # Food-Delivery-App---Website
-Food Delivery App: It's a  website created using tecchnologies html, css with the help of react.js framework
+Food Delivery App: It's a  website created using technologies html, css with the help of react.js framework